civicnet/strop/README.md

 This method is not called internally.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L142-L159) instructs the tag to replace every interpolated `value` with `as`.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L143-L160) instructs the tag to replace every interpolated `value` with `as`.

-There are no discernible cases that would require overwriting this method.
+There are no discernible use cases that would require overriding this method.

-Custom implementations must call the original implementation to add effective rules, as there are no other means to achieve this.
+Custom implementations must call the original implementation to register effective rules, as there are no other means to achieve this.

 #### type(factory, handler)

 This method is not called internally.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L162-L172) instructs the tag to replace every interpolated value that is an instace of the `factory` function by calling the `handler` function with the value, in the context (`this`) of the tag.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L163-L173) instructs the tag to replace every interpolated value that is an instace of the `factory` function by calling the `handler` function with `this` set to the calling tag and the value as an argument.

 Every interpolated value's entire prototype (inheritance) chain is searched; if the value matches multiple types, only the most specialized one's handler will be called.

-There are no discernible cases that would require overwriting this method.
+There are no discernible use cases that would require overriding this method.

-Custom implementations must call the original implementation to add effective types, as there are no other means to achieve this.
+Custom implementations must call the original implementation to register effective types, as there are no other means to achieve this.

 #### unindent(...strings)

-This method is called internally with the template's raw `strings` to remove [indentation characters].
+This method is called during interpolation with the template's raw `strings` to remove [indentation characters].

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L175-L240) trims leading and/or trailing lines that are empty (or contain only indentation characters) and removes common indentation from all remaining non-empty lines.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L176-L249) trims leading and/or trailing lines that are empty (or contain only indentation characters) and removes any common indentation from all remaining non-empty lines.

+Templates that span a single line before trimming do not have their indentation adjusted.

-If the first line is not empty and doesn't contain only indentation characters, it will not have its indentation removed, nor will it be taken into account when computing the common indentation.
+If the first line is not empty (and doesn't contain only indentation characters) before trimming, it will not have its indentation adjusted, nor will it be taken into account when computing the common indentation.

-Intermediate empty lines are preserved but are _not_ taken into account when computing the common indentation.
-This is done to mitigate some text editor behaviours which may automatically remove trailing whitespace and/or trim empty-looking lines.

-**Note:** Lines that are neither _completely_ empty nor at the very beginning or end of the template _will_ be taken into account when computing the common indentation.

-Single-line templates do not have their indentation changed.

-There are no discernible cases that would require overwriting this method.
+Any _completely empty_ lines that remain after trimming (i.e. were not at the very beginning or end of the template) are preserved and ignored when computing the common indentation.
+The assumption is that text editors will either preserve indentation in otherwise empty lines, or that they will completely empty them; however, some editors will not change template literals automatically and may leave uneven indentation in visually empty lines.
+This should be checked for whenever the output is different than expected.

+Custom implementations could be used to:
+* disable or change indentation processing;
+* restrict certain usage patterns.

-Custom implementations should (but are not required to) call the default implementation and must **always** return an array of the same length as `strings`.
+Custom implementations should (but are not required to) call the default implementation and must **always** return an array with the same length as `strings`.

 #### unwrap(value, hint = 'default')

-This method is not called internally by default.
-It is provided as a helper for objects returned by the [**`pass`** method][pass] which didn't provide their own [primitive conversion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) method.
+This method is only called when objects returned by a custom [**`pass`** method][pass] are converted to strings but they didn't provide their own [primitive conversion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) method.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L243-L262) checks if `value` is (or was) a built-in `Boolean`, `Date`, `Number` or `String` object and returns its primitive conversion; other objects are converted to strings directly and primitives are returned unchanged.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L252-L272) checks if `value` is (or was) a built-in `Boolean`, `Date`, `Number` or `String` object and returns its correct primitive conversion; other objects are converted to strings directly.

+Primitives are always returned unchanged.

 Custom implementations could be used to:
 * alter the way built-in objects are converted;